webmarr/js-learning/README.md

 # js-learning
-This is my first piece of coding in javascript
+This is my first piece of code in JavaScript.